 "The play has one good surprise gag in the second act but otherwise, as a piece of black comedy, it is neither sufficiently dark nor consistently funny."

 Written by: WestEndTheatre

-Tags: Barking in Essex, Clive Exton, Karl Johnson, Keeley Hawes, Lee Evans, Montserrat Lombard, Reviews, Sheila Hancock, Wyndham's Theatre
+Tags: Barking in Essex, Clive Exton, Karl Johnson, Keeley Hawes, Lee Evans, Montserrat Lombard, Reviews, reviews round-up, Sheila Hancock, Wyndham's Theatre